raspberrypilearning/comic-character/en/step_8.md

 Open `scripts.js`.

-Find the comment `// Change Hero function`
+Find the comment `// Change Hero function`.

 Use `querySelectorAll()` to return a list of all elements with the attribute `class="hero-slide"`.